 Despite CP and other lean production approaches being widely researched in a construction context (cf. Latham, 1994; Egan, 1998; and Farmer, 2016), the industry remains in a state of inertia, with low levels of productivity and innovation relative to other sectors (Russel et al., 2018).
 Others, such as Mlecnik, Straub and Haavik (2018) have made similar remarks concerning the slow emergence of any systemic innovation towards energy efficient house renovation through collaboration due to the project-based nature of the sector.
 Latham, (1994), Egan (1998) and Farmer (2016) considered partnering as a path out of this stagnation - consequently adopting the lean manufacturing approach.
 Originally developed to advance the automotive industry, the philosophies and strategies of the automotive sector offer significant insights into improved performance in construction, particularly in areas such as off-site manufacture and procurement practices more generally (Womack et al., 1990; Edwards et al., 2017; Pärn and Edwards, 2017).
 The value in testing the perceived applicability of a well modelled framework (CPP or otherwise), reflective, at least in part, of these advances in the automotive sector is thus apparent.

-Both Farmer (2016) and Barker (2006) suggest that there is no reason to treat UK housebuilding differently from any other manufacturing process.
+Given this opportunity to transfer superior lean manufacturing into the construction sector, both Farmer (2016) and Barker (2006) suggest that there is no reason to treat UK housebuilding sector any differently because advanced manufacturing processes are equally relevant and applicable.
+Put simply – why reinvent the wheel?
 Despite some caveats, Egan (1998) likewise suggested that the recommendations might be easily implementable in the housebuilding sector as it is dominated by a limited number of large volume companies: a view supported by Nathaniel Lichfield and Partners (2015) and Commane (2016).
 Yet Farmer (2016, p.9), and Mlecnik (2013) counter this, suggesting that it is ‘unlikely’ that innovation of this scale would arise from within the UK volume housebuilding sector.
 Instead Farmer (ibid) calls for a change in ‘commissioning trends’, suggesting elements of prefabrication through ‘scalable pilot programs’ and greater integration.
 Hence, whilst Farmer (ibid) concurs that change is implementable in the sector, it is not on the scale that Egan (1998) anticipated.
 Further literature (e.g.: Beach et al., 2005; Barker, 2006; Meng, 2013; Sarhan and Fox, 2013; Ball, 2014) supports this position, suggesting that, whilst opportunities for improvement afforded by CP exist for the housebuilding sector, they have not been capitalised upon.

 Despite the sector’s socio-economic importance (Lichfield et al., 2015; Farmer, 2016), currently only one survey has specifically focused on UK private housebuilding (Barker, 2006).
 The majority of UK-based empirical studies on CP focusing have focused upon large general contractors (Ng et al., 2002; Wood and Ellis, 2005; Manu, 2014) and subcontractors (Dainty et al., 2001; Packham et al., 2003; Mason, 2007; Aagaard et al., 2015).
 Others have more broadly covered the wider supply-chain, including commercial and government clients and consultants (Akintoye et al., 2000; Black et al., 2000; Bresnen and Marshall, 2000; Forgues and Koskela, 2009).
 Throughout extant literature however, there is a strong belief that the uptake of CP should be client led (Latham, 1994; Egan, 1998; Dainty et al., 2001; Ng et al, 2002; Eriksson and Westerberg, 2011; Shang and Low, 2014).
 Despite finding corresponding sentiment amongst their interviewees, Daniel et al. (2017) offer a caveat suggesting that any push from external sources, such as clients and public bodies, could hinder uptake when not met with an appropriate level of motivation internal to the contractor.